If you’re looking for an Inzer Forever belt review, you’re in the right place.

 I didn’t try the 13 mm version, and I’ve found many users who claimed that it’s a bit uncomfortable when compared to the 10 mm version.

-While this is mainly because it wasn’t unsuitable for them, I think that the 13 mm version is an overkill unless you’re an elite powerlifter that’s lifting a ton of weight.
+While this is mainly because it wasn’t unsuitable for them, I think that the 13 mm version is an overkill unless you’re an elite powerlifter that’s lifting a ton of weight or you’re a bigger lifter who needs more material.

 Fitness for Competitive Powerlifting